rickryan/translation-demo/Readme.md

 python main.py
 ```

-Start typing messages and you can see these messages are transferred to the browser in real-time.
+The main app should use your system's default microphone.
+Start speaking messages and you can see the messages are translated and transferred to the browser.